Dakreen/cs50x/README.md

 ## About Me

-I'm preparing a career change to become an **Cybersecurity Technician – Systems, Networks & Applications**, with skills in systems, networking, cloud, and ethical hacking.
+I'm preparing a career change to become a **Cybersecurity Technician – Systems, Networks & Applications**.

-CS50 is part of my technical foundation.
+CS50 is part of my technical foundation, helping me strengthen programming, problem-solving, and security skills.

 ## Academic Honesty